• Skip to primary navigation

 Fall Directed Draws for Kids

-Celebrate the season with a collection of 8 step-by-step Fall directed draws for kids!
-Draw a pumpkin, leaf, squirrel, owl, scarecrow, and more.
+Celebrate the season with a collection of eight step-by-step Fall directed draws for kids.
+Learn how to draw a pumpkin, leaf, squirrel, owl, scarecrow, and more!

 A kid-drawn scarecrow sits behind the fall directed draws cover paper.